 Independence Square.

-• It takes 10 minutes to walk the whole street.
+• Time needed: 10 minutes to walk the entire street.

 capital of montenegro podgorica